Larry Bowa: ESPN and XM radio

 Bowa spent the 2005 season as an analyst for ESPN's Baseball Tonight and co-hosted a baseball talk show on XM Radio.

-After leaving the Dodgers, Bowa was a studio analyst for the MLB Network from 2011–13, regularly appearing on the network's daily studio show "MLB Tonight."
+After leaving the Dodgers, Bowa was a studio analyst for the MLB Network from 2011 to 2013, regularly appearing on the network's daily studio show "MLB Tonight."
 He also hosted a weekly show during the baseball season with Chris Russo on Sirius XM while occasionally providing postgame analysis for Phillies games on WPHL.